Contact Us Today (424) 372-3112

 If convicted of a misdemeanor, the penalties include up to one year in a county jail and a fine.
 If convicted of a felony, the penalties include 16 months to 3 years in a county jail.

-A conviction for soliciting a crime could also result in a probation or parole term, loss of a professional license and gun rights, and deportation for an undocumented immigrant.
+A conviction for soliciting a crime under Penal Code 653f could lead to serious consequences, including probation or parole, loss of professional license and gun rights, and deportation for undocumented immigrants.
+These potential outcomes highlight the importance of mounting a strong legal defense.

 What Does the Prosecutor Have to Prove?

-Solicitation to commit a crime is normally proven from testimony of at least two witnesses, or one witness, and corroborating evidence.
+Solicitation to commit a crime is normally proven by the testimony of at least two witnesses or one witness and corroborating evidence.

 Corroborating evidence can include your behavior or statements that show a pattern connecting you to soliciting a crime.
 Again, the solicited person doesn't have to agree to commit the crime and the prosecutor is not required to prove a crime was actually committed.